confirmordeny/first-sector-data-sets/prominence/README.md

 ## Limitations
 * Only includes English terms at present.
 * There are inherent difficulties in identofying senior role titles.
 Titles such as "Head of" could be very senior in one organisation but more junior in another.
+* At present, the tools are limited to YAML files containing lists and there is no code to check role

 ## Contributing